jillix/bind-crud/README.md

  * the **CRUD object** defined by the CRUD module.
 See **example below**.
  * the **callback** to be called with the results when the operation completes.

+There is also a `getTypes` event which fetches template data.
+Pass an array with template names as first parameters and the callback as second.

 ####Example request data:
 ```js
 {